manang/internet-drafts/draft-muscariello-intarea-hicn.md

 --- abstract

-This documents describes the hybrid information-centric networking (hICN) architecture for IPv6.
+This document describes the hybrid information-centric networking (hICN) architecture for IPv6.
 The specifications describe a way to implement information-networking functionalities into IPv6.
 The objective is to use IPv6 without creating overlays with a new packet format as an additional encapsulation.
 The intent of the present design is